ibm-cloud-docs/discovery-data/backup.md

 Summary of the backup process:

   1. Back up IBM Cloud Pak for Data, if required.
-See [Backup and restore](https://www.ibm.com/support/knowledgecenter/en/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/backup_restore.html){: external} for more information.
+For more information, see [Backup and restore](https://www.ibm.com/support/knowledgecenter/en/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/backup_restore.html){: external}.
   1. Ensure that the {{site.data.keyword.discovery-data_short}} instance being backed up meets the prerequisites listed in [Backing up {{site.data.keyword.discovery-data_long}}](/docs/services/discovery-data?topic=discovery-data-backup-restore#wddata-backup).
   1. Copy the data from the data service to the matching service on the new pod.
   1. Clean or groom the data, as necessary.